 While creating a regex using a double byte hyphen or a double byte period, make sure to escape both the characters like you would escape a hyphen or period in a regex.
 Here is a sample regex for reference:

 We recommend using string match instead of word match in a keyword list.

 Test sensitive information type

 You can test the SIT by uploading a sample file.
-The test results will show the number of matches for each confidence level.
-You can test built-in SITs, custom SITs, trainable classifiers and exact data match
+The test results show the number of matches for each confidence level.
+You can test built-in SITs, custom SITs, trainable classifiers, and exact data match.

 Provide match/not a match accuracy feedback in sensitive info types

 You can view the number of matches a SIT has in Sensitive info types and Content explorer.
 You can also provide feedback on whether an item is actually a match or not using the Match, Not a Match feedback mechanism and use that feedback to tune your SITs.
-See, Increase classifier accuracy for more information.
+For more information, see Increase classifier accuracy.